 For advanced workshops and master classes, registration is by permission only.
 Students are chosen by instructors on the basis of manuscript submission.
 Since space is limited, students may apply to a maximum of two advanced workshops each semester.

-Submissions for advanced courses must arrive at the Poetry Center by Friday, September 15, at 5 pm.
-Manuscripts should consist of no more than 6 typed pages of poetry or 15 pages of prose (double-spaced).
+Submissions for advanced courses must arrive at the Poetry Center by deadline listed.
+Manuscripts should consist of no more than 6 typed pages of poetry.

-An application fee of $10 must accompany your submission.
+An application fee of $10—in the form of a check made out to 92nd Street Y—must accompany your submission.
 (Only one fee is required per person, regardless of how many applications are submitted.)

 For online applicants